-6. Promotion Review Calendar.
+7. Tenure and Promotion Review Calendar.

-The following represents the schedule by which the various levels of decisions will be rendered for promotion.
+The following represents the schedule by which the various levels of decisions will be rendered for promotion and tenure.

-JUN 28 (Fri) The Dean shall provide to each Chair a list of faculty members eligible to apply for promotion in the Chair's department.
-SEP 3 (Tue) Candidate provides curriculum vitae (CV) update and other materials as set out in Section II.D, Materials in Promotion Dossiers.
-SEP 27 (Fri) Chair confers with candidate.
-OCT 28 (Mon) The Chair adds their evaluation to the dossier and must assure that a copy of their evaluation is accessible by the candidate no later than this date.
-NOV 4 (Mon) Candidate adds rebuttal letter (if they choose) to the dossier.
-Chair forwards dossier to the Dean.
-NOV 5 (Tue) Dean forwards the dossier to the College Faculty Personnel Committee (CFPC).
-DEC 2 (Mon) CFPC adds its recommendation and returns the dossier to Dean.
-CFPC must ensure that a copy of the recommendation is accessible by the candidate no later than this date.
-DEC 10 (Tue) Candidate provides a rebuttal letter (if they choose).
+- JUN 30 (Fri) The Dean shall provide to each Chair a list of faculty members eligible to apply for tenure and promotion in the Chair's department. - SEP 1 (Fri) Deadline for those faculty members with credit towards tenure to withdraw all or a portion of such credit (may only be withdrawn once). - SEP 5 (Tue) Candidate provides curriculum vitae (CV) update and other materials as stated in Section II.E, Materials in Promotion and Tenure Dossiers.

+- SEP 29 (Fri) Chair receives external letters, adding them to the dossier, and confers with candidate.
+Secret ballots for tenure cases should also be added. - OCT 30 (Mon) Chair adds their evaluation to the dossier and must assure that a copy of their evaluation is accessible by the candidate no later than this date. - NOV 6 (Mon) Candidate adds rebuttal letter (if they choose) to the dossier.
+Chair forwards dossier to the Dean. - NOV 7 (Tue) Dean forwards the dossier to the College Faculty Personnel Committee (CFPC). - DEC 4 (Mon) CFPC adds its recommendation and returns the dossier to Dean.
+CFPC must assure that a copy of the recommendation is accessible by the candidate no later than this date. - DEC 11 (Tue) Candidate provides a rebuttal letter (if they choose).
 The Dean includes the rebuttal in the dossier.
-2025 JAN 9 (Thu) Dean adds their recommendation to the dossier and must assure that a copy of the recommendation is accessible by the candidate no later than this date.
-The Dean also informs the members of CFPC regarding their recommendation and sends a copy of recommendation to the candidate's Chair.

-- JAN 21 (Tue) Candidate provides a rebuttal letter (if they choose).
-The Dean includes the rebuttal in the dossier. - JAN 22 (Wed) Dean forwards complete dossier to Provost who forwards dossier to University Faculty Personnel Committee (UFPC), when necessary. - FEB 10 (Mon) UFPC adds its recommendation and forwards complete dossier to Provost.
-UFPC sends a copy of the recommendation to the candidate, Chair, and Dean. - FEB 17 (Mon) Candidate provides a rebuttal letter to Provost, if they choose, to be included in dossier. - MAR 17 (Mon) Provost adds their recommendation and sends a copy to candidate, Chair, Dean, and members of the CFPC and UFPC. - MAR 24 (Mon) Candidate provides a rebuttal letter (if they choose).
-The Provost includes the rebuttal in the dossier. - MAR 25 (Tue) President receives complete dossier. - APR 21 (Mon) President informs the candidate of the promotion decision, in writing, with copies to Chair, Dean, Provost, and the Chairs of the CFPC and UFPC.
+- JAN 9 (Tue) Dean adds their recommendation to the dossier and must assure that a copy of the recommendation is accessible by the candidate no later than this date.
+Dean also informs the members of CFPC regarding their recommendation and sends a copy of recommendation to the candidate's Chair. - JAN 16 (Tue) Candidate provides a rebuttal letter (if they choose).
+The Dean includes the rebuttal in the dossier. - JAN 17 (Wed) Dean forwards complete dossier to Provost who forwards dossier to University Faculty Personnel Committee (UFPC), when necessary. - FEB 12 (Mon) UFPC adds its recommendation and forwards complete dossier to Provost.
+UFPC sends a copy of the recommendation to the candidate, Chair, and Dean. - FEB 19 (Mon) Candidate provides a rebuttal letter to Provost, if they choose, to be included in dossier. - MAR 15 (Fri) A Faculty Member being considered for tenure prior to the sixth (6th) Year may withdraw from consideration on or before March 15 without prejudice.
+(CBA 16.2e) - MAR 18 (Mon) Provost adds their recommendation and sends a copy to candidate, Chair, Dean, and members of the CFPC and UFPC. - MAR 25 (Mon) Candidate provides a rebuttal letter (if they choose).
+The Provost includes the rebuttal in the dossier.

+- MAR 26 (Tue) President receives complete dossier. - APR 22 (Mon) President informs the candidate of the promotion decision and/or tenure recommendation, in writing, with copies to Chair, Dean, Provost, and the Chairs of the CFPC and UFPC.

-C. SPECIAL CONSIDERATIONS
+D. SPECIAL CONSIDERATIONS